Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

 - Maintain good posture.
 When sitting at a desk for long durations, choose a supportive chair and sit as far back as possible in the seat so that your thighs are supported.
 Adjust your computer monitor so that the toolbar is level with your eyes and your neck isn’t straining.
 Support your feet firmly on the floor or a footstool.
 Your elbows and knees should be at 90 degrees.

 - Take breaks.
-Stay in tune with your body and take breaks when you need it.
-If you must sit for long periods, change your position every once in a while and walk around to stretch your muscles and relieve tension.
+Stay in tune with your body and take breaks when you need them.
+If you must sit for long periods, change your position every once in a while, and walk around to stretch your muscles and relieve tension.

 - Follow proper lifting techniques.
 Before lifting objects, think about proper techniques designed to prevent shoulder and back injuries.
 Lift with your knees, tighten your core muscles, and maintain the natural curve of your back.
 Try to keep the object close to your body.